JohnKaul/jcreate/readme.md

     |       |
     ...
 ```
-The examples directory in this repository contains two (2) simple
+The examples directory in this repository contains a few simple
 examples.

 After configurations are created (re)creating jails can be done with a
 single command.